Agency Dev Overview

 Section titled “❌ Custom recipe”Don’t.
 Recipes are UI pre-fills (§3).
 If you want a new discount shape, the real axes of extension are:

-- A new targeting field (below) — if your condition isn’t already in the built-ins.
+- A new field on the appropriate section (below) — if your condition isn’t already covered by

-dino_discounts_strategiesfilter — if your discount math is genuinely different from tiered / bulk / x-for-y / mix-match.
+dino_discounts_strategiesfilter — if your discount math is genuinely different from the built-intiered/bulk/pooled_matchkinds.

 If you catch yourself adding branches to recipeDefinitions.js that the engine needs to honour, stop.
 You are smuggling logic into the UI layer.

-Keep the change surgical — do not add recipe-specific plumbing for this field.
-It’s a standard leaf.
+Keep the change surgical — do not add recipe-specific plumbing.
+The field’s home is whichever section it belongs to.

 ✅ Filter display copy